jsshapiro/ucd-tools/README.md

 ## Introduction and Rationale

-The Unicode Character Database is an incredibly useful and incredibly frustrating resource.
+The Unicode Character Database is an incredibly useful and somewhat frustrating resource.
 The official state of the UCD is spread between multiple files having inconsistent formats.
 The XML version of the UCD omits the state of some newer properties, and also experimental properties.